Emotional intelligence: Job performance

 Cote and Miners have offered a compensatory model between EI and IQ, which posits that the association between EI and job performance becomes more positive as cognitive intelligence decreases, an idea first proposed in the context of academic performance.
-A 2015 meta-analysis of emotional intelligence and job performance showed correlations of r=.20 (for job performance & ability EI) and r=.29 (for job performance and mixed EI), although earlier research on EI and job performance had shown mixed results.
-An earlier 2011 meta-analysis found that all three models of EI "have corrected correlations ranging from 0.24 to 0.30 with job performance", the mixed and trait models "have the largest incremental validity beyond cognitive ability and the Five Factor Model," and "all three streams of EI exhibited substantial relative importance in the presence of FFM and intelligence when predicting job performance."
+A 2015 meta-analysis of emotional intelligence and job performance showed correlations of r = 0.20 (for job performance and ability EI) and r = 0.29 (for job performance and mixed EI), although earlier research on EI and job performance had shown mixed results.
+An earlier 2011 meta-analysis found that all three models of EI "have corrected correlations ranging from 0.24 to 0.30 with job performance", the mixed and trait models "have the largest incremental validity beyond cognitive ability and the Five Factor Model", and "all three streams of EI exhibited substantial relative importance in the presence of FFM and intelligence when predicting job performance".

 A 2005 study of the predictive ability of EI for job performance concluded that higher EI was associated with higher leadership effectiveness regarding achievement of organizational goals, with a 2008 study arguing that EI can be deliberately developed to enhance leadership abilities in the workplace.
 Emotional intelligence has also been recognised in business leadership, commercial negotiation, and dispute resolution contexts.
 Professional qualifications and continuous professional development have incorporated aspects of EI into their curriculum.
 By 2008, 147 companies and consulting firms in the U.S. had developed programmes that involved EI for training and hiring employees.